tradle/mycloud/README.md

 You can set up a local playground, with most of the functionality of the cloud one right on your machine.
 To make this possible, this project uses [localstack](https://github.com/localstack/localstack) for simulating DynamoDB and S3 locally, and [serverless-offline](https://github.com/dherault/serverless-offline) + [mosca](https://github.com/mcollina/mosca) for simulating AWS's APIGateway and IoT broker, respectively.

 ## Setup

+### Node.js

+You'll need [Node.js](https://nodejs.org/en/download/releases/) both to build the project and develop bots.
+We suggest you use the same version of Node.js that runs in the Amazon Linux Container that is used for Lambda (6.10.3)

 ### Docker & Docker Compose